|ASSOCIATION OF BUILDING CLEANING DSPS

 |THE NATIONAL ASSOCIATION OF WHEELED BIN WASHERS

-The association aims to provide a forum to monitor and influence UK and EU Legislation with regard to the washing of wheelie bins, whilst policing the industry on behalf of its members to try and improve standards within the association’s membership.
-It also aims to influence both Councils and Government with regard to the policing of those companies that do not respect present legislation and guidelines whilst carrying out the activity of washing wheelie bins.
+The Association aims to provide a forum to monitor and influence UK Legislation regarding the washing of wheelie bins whilst policing the industry on behalf of its members to try and improve standards within the Association’s membership.
+It also aims to influence both Councils and Government regarding the policing of those companies that do not respect present legislation.